teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

     create_root_view(app)
 ```

-To make this function working it requires `views` package with a class-based view `PredictDigitView` - a handler for prediction requests and `create_root_view` factory method - a rule to return `index.html` file with the injected React app script on all the requests except one above.
-After creating `views.py` module it's required to add these handlers using the following code.
+To make this function working it requires `app.views` package with a class-based view `PredictDigitView` - a handler for prediction requests and `create_root_view` factory method - a rule to return `index.html` file with the injected React app script on all the requests except one above.
+After creating `app/views.py` module it's required to add these handlers using the following code.

 ```python
 from flask import render_template, request, Response